Dreams, Fantasy, and Education

 The unnamed Narrator of The Great Divorce has a long, vivid dream, during which he witnesses surreal scenes from the afterlife and learns valuable lessons about Christianity, morality, and love.
 The fact that the novel is structured as a dream suggests two important, closely related questions: first, what are the strengths and weaknesses of dreams and fantasy as Christian teaching tools; second, to what extent can Christianity be taught at all?

 At the heart of The Great Divorce (and Christianity) is the concept of free will.
 The early Christian thinker Saint Augustine proposed a useful way of understanding free will: if a human being acts a certain way, and, under identical circumstances, could have acted differently, then that human has exercised their free will.
 Lewis never explicitly defines free will in his book, perhaps assuming that his readers already understand what it is.
-Nevertheless, The Great…(read full theme analysis)
+Nevertheless, The Great…read analysis of Free Will and Salvation

 According to the novel, the only way for a human being’s soul to be accepted into Heaven is for the human to love God above all other things.
 But why, then, must humans love God in order to be saved—and why is it often so difficult to love God?

 The Great Divorce, following Christian theology, posits that true morality is only possible if it comes from God.
-While Lewis never explicitly states why it’s…(read full theme analysis)
+While Lewis never explicitly states why it’s…read analysis of Love, Sacrifice, and Sin